CTF-FlagFrenzy/challenges/Behind_The_Pixels/behind_the_pixels.md

 git pull https://github.com/CTF-FlagFrenzy/challenges.git
 ```

-Then you navigate to the folder `Behind_The_Pixels/challenge` and type the following command in the cli.
+Then you navigate to the folder `Behind_The_Pixels/` and type the following command in the cli.

 ```
 docker-compose up
 ```

 Now you can see all running container with `docker ps`.
-The webserver should be accessable on the port specified in the docker-compose.yml.
+The webserver should be accessable on the port specified in the docker-compose.yml and will download the file as soon as accessed.

 **HAVE FUN**